TempGenomics-RCN/website/website_instructions.md

    * Copy the generated source link and cancel the issue by exiting the current page (for instance, clicking back to the repository page)

 2. Inserting link using HTML
+Place this code where you want to insert your image
    ```git
    <img src="past_your_source_link_here">
    ```